nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Finding a show: `find`

-**General Find**: Finds shows in Trackermon by matching the user's input across all parameters.
+**General Find**: Finds shows in Trackermon by matching the user's input across the name, status and tag parameters.

 Format: `find <KEYWORD>`
 * Find shows with the specified `<KEYWORD>`.